Solid sign-ups for Biden's new 'Obamacare' coverage offer - WTMJ

 HealthCare.gov offers subsidized private health insurance under the Obama-era Affordable Care Act, catering mainly to low- and moderate-income working people.

 If Congress passes Biden’s coronavirus response bill, taxpayer-funded financial aid will become considerably more generous, and a greater number of solid middle-class households would also qualify for assistance.
-Though the sweetened subsidies only last through the end of next year, their availability is expected to boost insurance coverage.
-The Democratic COVID legislation also has incentives for states to expand Medicaid to cover more low-income adults.
+Though the sweetened subsidies last only through the end of next year, their availability is expected to boost insurance coverage.
+The Democratic COVID-19 legislation also has incentives for states to expand Medicaid to cover more low-income adults.

 It fits into Biden’s strategy of pushing the U.S. toward coverage for all by building on the health law better known as “Obamacare.”
-The Congressional Budget Office estimates that about 33 million people remain uninsured although the Obama health law has been on the books for more than 10 years.
+The Congressional Budget Office estimates that about 33 million people remain uninsured, though former President Barack Obama’s health law has been on the books for more than 10 years.

-The numbers released Wednesday by the Centers for Medicare and Medicaid Services, or CMS, show that more than 206,000 people signed up for ACA coverage from Feb.
+The numbers released Wednesday by the Centers for Medicare and Medicaid Services show that more than 206,000 people signed up for coverage from Feb.
 15-28.
-The figures are partial, since they only cover the 36 states served by the federal HealthCare.gov insurance market.
+The figures are partial, since they cover only the 36 states served by the federal HealthCare.gov insurance market.
 National enrollment will be higher when totals from states running their own insurance websites are factored in later.

 HealthCare.gov will be accepting applications through May 15, a period about twice as long as the regular annual open enrollment.
 The government has a $50 million advertising budget, five times what the Trump administration would spend on annual open enrollment.